Festivals & Events

 The wings of the two heron dancers are composed of 39 feathers made of wood, and with the long-necked headpieces appear quite dramatic.
 Everyone is dressed in period costume, including people carrying tall “umbrellas” topped with birds in their nests.
-The event is more spectacle rather than just a dull performance.
-Also, don't miss the recent addition to the festivities, a "Chick Dance" performed by scores of young local schoolgirls in procession.
+Don't miss the recent addition to the festivities, a "Chick Dance" performed by scores of young local schoolgirls in procession.

 * The information on this page may be subject to change due to COVID-19.